-- use clear procedures and expectations to help students take responsibility for their own and others' learning and interactions? - o use student interests, give students choices, and lead students to ask their own questions in the classroom? - o manage student behavior and implement rules and procedures? - o manage time and materials in a way that is conducive to learning? - o make adjustments to the classroom to enhance student relationships, motivation, and learning?
+- o use clear procedures and expectations to help students take responsibility for their own and others' learning and interactions? - o use student interests, give students choices, and lead students to ask their own questions in the classroom? - o manage student behavior and implement rules and procedures? - o manage time and materials in a way that is conducive to learning?

-- What is the physical arrangement of the school and classroom? - What does the physical arrangement of the classroom suggest about the school's/classroom's environment and the relationship between adults and students?
+o make adjustments to the classroom to enhance student relationships, motivation, and learning?

-- What is the social environment (cohesiveness, diversity, formality, pace of learning, favoritism, cliquishness, satisfaction, apathy, competitiveness, and authoritarian or democratic atmosphere) of the classroom? - What are the classroom procedures and expectations?
-How and by whom were they decided? - o What does this imply about teacher and student relationships in the classroom? - O How are students grouped for instruction? - O What is the basis for the grouping? - O What assumptions about learning does the grouping pattern reflect? - What beliefs, values, attitudes, and behaviors does the grouping pattern promote in students?
+Think about the physical arrangement of the school and classroom.
+What does it suggest about the school's/classroom's environment and the relationship between adults and students?
+Describe the classroom's social environment: cohesiveness, diversity, formality, pace of learning, favoritism, cliquishness, satisfaction, apathy, competitiveness, and authoritarian or democratic atmosphere.
+What are the classroom routines and rules?
+How and by whom were they decided?
+What does this imply about teacher and student relationships in the classroom?
+How are students grouped for instruction?
+What seems to be the basis for the grouping?
+What assumptions about learning does the grouping pattern reflect?
+What beliefs, values, attitudes, and behaviors does the grouping pattern promote in students?

-Intasc Standard 4: Content Knowledge.
+InTASC Standard 4: Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) taught and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.
+How does the teacher...